narayanacharya6/SBU-CSE-416-REST-EXAMPLE/README.md

+For the Eclipse based setup [read](README-ECLIPSE.docx)

+Read below for guide for IntelliJ.

 This is a simple REST example for CSE-416 using JAX-RS built using IntelliJ as my IDE.
 I used TomEE as my server of choice to avoid known issues with Glassfish and higher versions of JDK.
 The examples is based on the lecture on 02/12/2020 and covers basic annotations in JAX-RS.